97YearsOldProgrammer/algorithm/README.md

 ## Overlap ##

 Algorithm is designed for solving overlap question for two file.
-This tooks idea of sorting algorithm but way more than it.
+This took idea of sorting algorithm but way more than it.
 Hard part of this algorithm is which type of data structure is appropriate for generating correct output.
 This matter a lot for overall performance of algorithm.
 Here is the [test](/overlap/test.md) for different type of data structure.

 Here is the outcome for different program based on this algorithm.
 + [The fastest way](/overlap/sweep.py)